kathymakes/teachingasart2018/assignments/2_Curriculum/kathy_wu.md

+## reflection

 I’m thinking back and trying to remember who I was as a 10th grader.
 At that age, you’re not quite an adult; you’re still trying on new environments.
 A lot of the most impactful stuff is about your identity in relation to the whole.

+What were the classes like?
+The teachers?
+There were a few points that stood out to me:

+1. The classes I remembered most had a real emotional impact on me, whether it was that I felt cared for by my professor and classmates, or fairly isolated.
+As a general rule, emotional experience seems to have far more longevity than any intellectual one.
+2. Like many folks', the information structure of my curriculum was tree-shaped, with no branching nodes connecting to one another.
+3. There was emphasis on the individual, instead of the collective.
+There was an anxious energy of comparing, being evaluated… and I’d assume for some, like for me, that your evaluation became your identity. (“I’m not a math person… But so and so is very clever, etc…”)

 ![](https://github.com/kathymakes/teachingasart2018/blob/master/assignments/2_Curriculum/kathy_wu_1.jpg)